maksimyaromin/maksimyaromin.github.io/index.md

               date_from: 2015-12-01
               date_to: 2016-07-01
               location: "Minsk, Belarus"
-              description: "Worked with <b>Prof Sergey Lazarouk</b> on the topic of modern methods control when anodizing porous aluminum in a solution of various acids.
+              description: "Worked with <b>Prof Sergey Lazarouk</b> on the topic of modern methods of control when anodizing porous aluminum in a solution of various acids.
 Developed an application that allowed evaluating the progress of the process in real time using machine learning methods."
             - place: "Open Source Solution"
               title: Developer
               date_from: 2020-10-01
               description: "I am developing a library for Angular that will allow wrapping React components in native Angular components.
 This topic is of scientific interest to me.
-I am researching possible ways to find the best or prove that it does not exist."
+I am researching possible ways to find the best one or prove that it does not exist."
         achievements:
             - year: 2020
               description: "Angular Certified Developer.
 Angular GDEs"